RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 # The Broker in PyRosetta

 [[PyRosetta]] provides direct access to the C++ interface used by the broker.
 As a result, the PyRosetta interface for the broker should be only trivially different from the the [[C++ interface|BrokeredEnvironment#The-Broker-in-C++-Applications]].

-It *should* work, but we haven't rigorously tested this.
-If you're interested, give it a try.
+Since the Broker was not really developed with PyRosetta specifically in mind, it is not known if it is possible to define movers in PyRosetta that are broker-compatible.
+PyRosetta compatibility more generally *should* work, but we haven't rigorously tested this.
+If you're interested in PyRosetta + Broker, give it a try.
 If you run in to problems (or get it to work!) let us know what you did and how you did it so we can update this section.